-2. Use the ADD and SUB buttons to select between activation on an Increasing or Decreasing gas level, respectively.

-3. Press the MENU button to scroll to the Radio Address screen.
+- 2. Use the ADD and SUB buttons to select between activation on an Increasing or Decreasing gas level, respectively. - 3.
+Use the MENU button to scroll through the rest of the Operation Settings menu and return to Normal Operating Mode.